 You can even add repeating due dates, like “every Tuesday at 9 a.m.”

-Todoist is compatible for desktop, iOS, Android, Windows, Chrome, Firefox, Outlook, and Gmail, so no matter where you are or what you’re doing, your tasks are accessible.
+Todoist is compatible with desktop, iOS, Android, Windows, Chrome, Firefox, Outlook, and Gmail, so no matter where you are or what you’re doing, your tasks are accessible.

 If you want to start on a fresh note each day, you’ll like Microsoft To-Do’s “My Day” list.
 It starts as empty each morning, making you more intentional about your schedule and what you’ll achieve.